🔥 30% Off! →

 In a survey of 3,724 men 20 years old or older who participated in the National Health and Nutrition Examination Survey (NHANES), men who drank the caffeine equivalent of two to three cups of coffee per day were less likely to have erectile dysfunction.

 The link between reduced ED and drinking caffeinated beverages was the strongest in overweight and obese men and men with high blood pressure.
-In men with diabetes, caffeine didn’t have any ED-related benefits.
+In men with diabetes, the role of caffeine intake wasn't as noticeable and didn’t have any ED-related benefits.

-Most of the men in this study drank coffee or soda as their main source of caffeine.
+Most of the adult males in this study received most of their caffeine consumption from coffee drinking or soda.
 A much smaller number drank caffeinated tea or energy and sports drinks.

-What’s more, drinking caffeinated coffee relaxes the blood vessels and cavernous smooth muscle of the penis, increasing penile blood flow and enhancing erectile function.
+What’s more, drinking caffeinated coffee relaxes the blood vessels and cavernous smooth muscle of the penis, increasing penile blood flow in penile arteries and enhancing erectile function.
+Its ability to improve blood flow may lead to better erections.

-Despite all these benefits, not all studies on drinking regular coffee found that it could reduce ED.
-Some research indicates it has no effect on ED either way.
+Despite all these potential health benefits, not all studies on drinking caffeinated coffee found that it could reduce the prevalence of erectile dysfunction.
+Some research indicates it has no effect on erectile dysfunction either way.

-One of these studies found that four or more cups per day of decaffeinated coffee led to a 37% increased risk of ED.
+One study found that four or more cups per day of decaffeinated coffee led to a 37% increased risk of erectile dysfunction.
 However, take this finding with a grain of salt because the study population was too small to draw any definite conclusions.
 Only 0.9% of the men drank four or more cups of decaffeinated coffee daily.
-The study authors could think of no plausible biological reasons why decaffeinated coffee would increase ED.
+The study authors could think of no plausible biological reasons why decaffeinated coffee would increase erectile dysfunction.

 Drinking too much caffeinated coffee—more than four or five cups per day—can also cause problems.
-Too many cups of Joe can cause anxiety, sleep problems, headaches, and heart palpitations, which don’t exactly put you in the mood for a fun time in bed.
+Too many cups of Joe can lead to anxiety, sleep problems, headaches, and heart palpitations, which don’t exactly put you in the mood for a fun time in bed.

 How Energy Drinks Affect Erectile Function

-Drinking a lot of energy drinks may harm the heart and cause you to gain weight, both risk factors for ED.
+Drinking a lot of energy drinks may harm cardiovascular health and cause you to gain weight, which can increase your risk of ED.
 Several studies have found that drinking energy drinks is linked to increased heart rate and arterial blood pressure.
-People who drank too many energy drinks experienced irregular heart rhythm and some teenagers who guzzled down these beverages experienced heart attacks.
+People who drank too many energy drinks experienced irregular heart rhythm, and some teenagers who guzzled down these beverages experienced heart attacks.

 Energy drinks also typically contain a lot of sugar—anywhere from 21 grams to 34 grams per ounce.
-Drinking a lot of these drinks puts you at risk of gaining too much weight and developing type 2 diabetes, two risk factors for ED.
+Drinking a lot of these drinks puts you at risk of gaining too much weight, increasing your body mass index, and developing type 2 diabetes, two risk factors for erectile dysfunction.

 Some studies also have shown energy drinks may cause a spike in blood glucose levels.
-This spike can lead to an increased risk of metabolic syndrome, a cluster of risk factors for heart disease, stroke, and type 2 diabetes that also are linked to ED.
+This spike can lead to an increased risk of metabolic syndrome, a cluster of risk factors for heart disease, stroke, and type 2 diabetes that also are linked to an increased incidence of erectile dysfunction.
 Metabolic syndrome risk factors include:

 • High triglycerides and/or cholesterol